Melvin-Geub/ImageOptimization/README.md

-This is the repository containing datasets of the: "Optimization of Whole Slide Imaging scan settings for computer vision using human lung cancer tissue" article
+This is the repository containing datasets of the: "Optimization of Whole Slide Imaging scan settings for computer vision using human lung cancer tissue" article.
+Other data is available upon reqeust, as long as they comply with the privacy rules.